How to Analyze Texts like a 99.95 ATAR student?

 • How does the author use form, structure and stylistic devices to achieve its purpose?

-Well, that is a lot of things to think about.
-Which is why you ideally want to read over the text twice.
-The first time I read a text I annotate using the fun color coding system below.
+That is a lot of things to think about, which is why you ideally want to read over the text twice.
+The first time I read a text I annotate using the fun colour coding system below:

 Once I get a good understanding of what is going on, I then go over it again, this time focusing on just the key themes I want to explore more (basically the themes you plan to write about in your essay).